learn-co-students/my-each-online-web-prework/README.md

 # My Each

 ## Objectives

-1. Understand how the yield keyword works in Ruby
+1. Understand how the `yield` keyword works in Ruby.
-2. Practice using yield with blocks
+2. Practice using `yield` with blocks.
-3. Gain a deeper understanding of a common iterator, `.each`
+3. Gain a deeper understanding of the common iterator `.each`.

-## The `yield` keyword
+## The `yield` Keyword

-The `yield`keyword used inside a method will allow you to call that method with a block and pass, or yield, to that block.
+The `yield` keyword, when used inside a method, will allow you to call that method with a block and pass, or "yield", to that block.
 Think of the `yield` keyword as saying "stop executing the code in this method and instead execute the code in the block.
 Then, return to the code in the method."

 Let's look at the following example: